ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-10-18-clutch-recognizes-iss-art-as-a-top-russian-b2b-company.md

     - General
 ---

-ISS Art is proud to announce: we have been listed as a [top Russian B2B company](<http://Highest-Rated B2B Firms in Belarus, Estonia, Latvia, Lithuania, and Russia>) in Clutch’s latest press release.
+ISS Art is proud to announce: we have been listed as a [top Russian B2B company](<http://Highest-Rated B2B Firms in Belarus, Estonia, Latvia, Lithuania, and Russia>) in Clutch's latest press release.
 For years, our experienced team of custom software developers have built software solutions for companies around the world.
-We’re very thankful to our employees, our clients, and Clutch for earning this accolade.
+We're very thankful to our employees, our clients, and Clutch for earning this accolade.

 Clutch is a B2B ratings and reviews firm based in Washington D.C.
 Through a unique and unbiased ranking methodology based on customer reviews, Clutch evaluates service providers so that buyers can find the best possible partners for their business needs.
 Our constantly evolving [development talents](https://clutch.co/developers/artificial-intelligence) in machine learning, AI, and data science have garnered us a 4.8/5.0 ranking on Clutch over 16 reviews!